TT-talhatariq/Expense-Tracker/README.md

 # Expense Tracker
-I developed the Find Places app using Google Maps and some APIs.
-It will suggest you all the restaurants, hotels and attractions around you.
+I developed the higly attractive and an elegant Expense Tracker, using which you can keep track of your incomes and expenses.

 <br>
 [Live Site](https://find-places-and-restruants.netlify.app)
 ![image](img.png)

 ## Developed with
-- React (States, Hooks)
+- React
 - Material UI
+- Charts
+- Redux
-- Axios
+- Local Storage

+## Features:
+- You can perform all the CRUD operations.
+Like Add, Remove and Edit the Entries.
+- An efficient UI and visual representation of Expenses and Income.
-- Google Maps
+- Fully Responsive

-API used: Travel Advisor API (Rapid Api)

 ## How to Start
 In the project directory, you can run: